Table of contents

 If everything goes fine, the two traders will use their keys to complete the transfer process.
 If something goes wrong, one of the two parties won’t use their key to complete the transaction, and this is where the arbitrator comes to action.

 Arbitrators are inherited from Bisq’s 2/3 protocol.
-They are a trusted role and have the duty of releasing the funds to one of the two parties in case of a conflict.
+They have the duty of releasing the funds to one of the two parties in case of a conflict.
 To do so, they use the third key of the 2/3 multisig protocol.

 Will there be an Haveno token like Bisq has BSQ?